knockaround0608/kdaapplicationsourcecode/README.md

 # Amazon Kinesis Data Analytics Flink – Starter Kit Clone

-Amazon Kinesis Data Analytics Flink Starter Kit helps you with the development of Flink Application with Kinesis Stream as a source and Amazon S3 as a sink.
+Amazon Kinesis Data Analytics Flink Starter Kit helps you with the development of Flink Application with Kinesis Stream as an source and Amazon S3 as a sink.
 This demonstrates the use of [Session Window](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/windows.html#session-windows) with [AggregateFunction](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/windows.html#aggregatefunction).

 **Contents:**